TheFinalGuardian/Cube/README.md

 Press any key on the main menu or press the large play button to start the game.
 Use the left and right arrow keys to move the cube.

 # More Info
-To see the assets used in the game, click the link below: https://github.com/TheFinalGuardian/Cube-Assets
+To see the assets used in the game, use the link below: https://github.com/TheFinalGuardian/Cube-Assets

 After that, you may download the assets and use them in your Unity project.
+Feel free to customize the project for yourself!

-Have fun and good luck!
+Have fun and good luck.